Is your child suffering from a sleep disorder?

 If your child tires frequently or you suspect poor sleep is having an impact on their behaviour or ability to focus, make an appointment to see a sleep specialist.

-If you are worried about your child's sleep disorder, make an appointment to see our sleep specialist.
+If you are worried about your nose and sinusesmake an appointment to see our sleep specialist.

-If you want to learn how your child's sleep disorder is affecting them and what treatments can help, take our sleep test.
+If you want to learn how your nose and sinuses is affecting you and what treatments can help, take our sleep test.

 Auckland Sleep provides a multi-faceted approach to treating sleep disorders.
 Our goal is to provide the best possible sleep treatments, accessible to everyone in the community.